DaandeHaan/bomb-party/readme.md

   - Longest word

 # Bugs
+- On iphone the `interactive-widget=resizes-content` to stop the keyboard from tripping
 - Sometimes hints do occure twice in a row
 - Disable keyboard suggestions (Current solution autocapitalize, autocomplete, autocorrect, spellcheck do not work)
 - CopyURL is not allowed, because its a insecure context, this can be fixed once we fully deploy